apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ENV PYTHONPATH="$PYTHONPATH:/app"
 ```

-As the custom images should be accessible in the minikube cluster, we should point the terminal's docker-cli to the minikube's Docker engine.
-Then, the images can be built as usual using `docker build`.
+Because the custom images need to be accessible in the minikube cluster, we point the terminal's `docker-cli` to the minikube's Docker engine.
+Then, we can build the images using the `docker build` command.

 {{< highlight bash >}}
 eval $(minikube docker-env)